gdsec-test/dcu-branddetection/README.md

 # Brand Detection
-Brand Detection determins the hosting provider and registrar for a given domain or IP.
+Brand Detection determines the hosting provider and registrar for a given domain or IP.
 It allows CMAP Service (https://github.secureserver.net/ITSecurity/cmap_service) to enrich abuse report data with registrar and hosting data with the corresponding brand (Goaddy or EMEA).
 This allows for the appropriate routing of abuse reports.

 ## Cloning
 Create the appropriate folder in your local dev location and clone the repo.